chinamike65/hugo-tuolesi/content/book1/book1en.md

 **5. Use of Logic and Reasoning**

-Other religions only talk about faith and not logic, while Buddhism talks about logic and truth.
+Other religions only talk about faith and not about logic, while Buddhism talks about logic and truth.

 The Buddha said: Bhikkhus or wise people should contemplate my words well, like refining, cutting and grinding gold.

 **6. The Ultimate**

-Any religion can use reasoning to some degree, but not the end.
+Any religion can use reasoning to some degree, but not through to the end.
 Buddhism is a knowledge of the ultimate, which is the biggest difference between Buddhism and other religions.
 The truth of what the Buddha said can help reach liberation.

-The basic laws of all things in the universe, the origin of life, and the incredible phenomena of cultural development can be traced back to the source, including social phenomena that cannot be explained by modern science, which are clearly expressed in Buddhist scriptures.
+The basic laws of all things in the universe, the origin of life, and the incredible phenomena of cultural development can be traced back to the source, including social phenomena that cannot be explained by modern science, but which are clearly expressed in Buddhist scriptures.

 In the practice stage, the ultimate liberation, the ultimate emptiness, the ultimate cause and effect, and the ultimate perfection all fully demonstrate that Buddhism is a science that can achieve ultimate perfection through practice and enlightenment.